Mental health care (outpatient)

 - A one-time “Welcome to Medicare” preventive visit.
 This visit includes a review of your possible risk factors for depression.

 - A yearly “Wellness” visit.
-Talk to your doctor or other health care provider about changes in your mental health.
-They can evaluate your changes year to year.
+Talk to your doctor or other health care provider about changes in your mental health since your last visit.

 - You pay nothing for your yearly depression screening if your doctor or health care provider accepts assignment.